By James Stevens, Director and Solicitor, Go To Court Lawyers. Last reviewed 15 April 2026.

-In the ACT, residential tenancy disputes are governed by the Residential Tenancies Act 1997 (RTA).
-When a dispute arises about a residential tenancy, it is dealt with by the ACT Civil and Administrative Tribunal (ACAT).
-This page deals with the laws surrounding residential tenancies in the ACT.
+In the ACT, residential tenancy disputes are governed by the Residential Tenancies Act 1997 (RTA) and decided by the ACT Civil and Administrative Tribunal (ACAT).
+There have been a number of recent changes to the laws surrounding residential rental agreements in the Territory.
+This page deals with the ACT’s laws surrounding residential tenancies.

 Residential tenancies and prescribed terms

-All leases in the ACT are taken to include the prescribed terms that are set out in Schedule 1the RTA.
+All leases in the ACT are taken to include the prescribed terms that are set out in Schedule 1 of the RTA.

-• that the lessor may require a bond to be paid but the bond must not be more than four week of rent
+• The lessor may require a bond to be paid.
+The bond must not be more than four week of rent.

-• at the end of the tenancy, an inspection must be carried out in the presence of the lessor and the tenant
+• At the end of the tenancy, an inspection must be carried out.

-• the rent must not be increased at intervals of less than 12 months
+• The rent must not be increased more than once in 12 months.

 Terms that are inconsistent with the prescribed terms